SSWConsulting/SSW.Rules.Content/rules/use-icons-to-not-surprise-users/rule.md

 ![Figure: Good example - The PDF icon indicates one of the links is not a webpage](link-with-icons-good.png)
 :::

-### Adding an icon before links with CSS
+### How to add icons to links using CSS

 Use CSS to match the extension at the end of the &lt;a&gt; tag.
-Add some padding is to give it some space before the text (where the icon will be).
+Add some padding to give it some space before the text (where the icon will be).

 **Option A: Using font icons, like FontAwesome (Recommended)**

 Using icon fonts saves time and hassle during the development process.
 It replaces the need to create/buy images, and upload them to the server.
-It will also look great on any screen resolution or display.
+They will also look good on any screen resolution or display.

+✅ UI - Consistent icons
+✅ Fast to load (lightweight as no image)
+✅ Free $
+✅ Editing is easier

 To implement [use one of the different ways to set up Font Awesome](https://fontawesome.com/docs/web/#web-setup).
 Then find the icon unicode at [FontAwesome icons page](https://fontawesome.com/icons) and replace on the CSS "content" value.